tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 -----------
 #### How can I get the first-run page to show up when developing?

-First remove the ADN extension in chrome://extensions (using the trash icon), then reload
+First remove the ADN extension in chrome://extensions (using the trash icon), then reload.
+Note that for dev-builds (with version numbers in the form of X.Y.Z.Q, the first-run page is disabled.

 -----------

-#### What is the difference between JS code in src and in platform?
+#### What is the difference between JS code in `src` and in `platform`?

 Code in 'src/js' is cross-browser code that originates in uBlock, though it may have been modified in ADN's fork.
 Code in 'src/js/adn' is cross-browser code specific to ADN.
 Code in subdirectories of 'platform/' is code specific to a browser.
 You should not mess with this code unless you are an expert dev, _and_ have discussed the necessity of changes with the other devs.